 This bill amends the current law regarding the medical supervision of licensed registered nurses employed by the general court.
 It removes the oversight of the nurse from the department of health and human services and instead allows the nurse to operate within the scope of practice defined by the board of nursing and RSA 326-B, the Nurse Practices Act.
-The bill specifies that the general court will be responsible for equipping and maintaining a health service room in the state house, staffed by a licensed registered nurse who may be either employed or contracted by the general court.
+The bill specifies that the general court will be responsible for equipping and maintaining a health service room in the state house, which will be staffed by a licensed registered nurse employed or contracted by the general court.
 The health service room will be open as directed by the chief operating officer of the general court, and the expenses will be charged to the joint expenses appropriation.

 Statutes affected: Introduced: 125:13-a